Tips for a Happy and Healthy Indoor Kitty

 - Make kitty’s indoor time extra special.
 Bring your cat indoors during positive times, such as meal or treat time.
 Once your cat is comfortable eating in your home, begin to engage in play sessions with a wand toy rather than placing her back outside as soon as she wants to go out.
 Offer her a comfy bed for a nap after she has eaten and played.

 - Work up to longer indoor time.
-If your cat is ‘door dashing,’ try tossing treats or kibble in the opposite direction of the door or alternatively, try rattling a jar of pennies.
+If your cat is ‘door dashing,’ try tossing treats or kibble in the opposite direction of the door.

 - Never use punishment as a way to keep your cat indoors.
 Punishment (hitting, yelling etc.) will only cause your cat distress and will make them fearful of you — making outside seem like a much better living arrangement.